-This grant provides up to $10,000 to service members or discharged veterans who sustained serious or very serious combat-related injuries in a combat theater of operations after September 11, 2001.
+This grant provides up to $10,000 to service members or discharged veterans who sustained serious or very serious combat-related injuries in a combat theater of operations after Sep.
+11, 2001.

-Veterans Trust Fund
+Iowa Veterans Trust Fund

 War Orphans Educational Aid

 Children of Iowa veterans killed in action following September 11, 2001 are eligible for up to $11,844.00 per year in tuition assistance at an Iowa post-secondary institution.
 Children qualify up to the age of 26.

 National Guard Tuition Benefits

 Iowa National Guard members in good standing are eligible for up to $2,700 per semester for full time enrollment.
 Part-time students are eligible for $196 per semester hour.
 Additionally, Guard members who are mobilized will receive a tuition refund.

-Veteran Lifetime Hunting/Fishing License
+Iowa Veteran Lifetime Hunting/Fishing License

-The State of Iowa Veterans Cemetery
+Iowa State Veterans Cemetery